skip to content

 Monitoring, assessment and research

-As an indicator species, the status of its breeding stock is used to indicate the stock status of all offshore pelagic (surface-dwelling) fish in each of those regions.
+As an indicator species, the status of its breeding stock is used to indicate the stock status of all offshore pelagic (surface-dwelling) fish in each management region.

 wa.gov.au